SeniuuS/ScreeningGPT/README.md

 # How to use
 - Ctrl+C at top-left corner & Ctrl+C at bottom-right corner to select the zone you want to screen shot
-- Then Ctrl+ImprEcr to take the screenshot
+- Then Ctrl+Alt+E to take the screenshot